What is an NDIS Positive Behaviour Support Plan?

 About Vanessa Bell

-Vanessa is a behaviour support practitioner based in Brisbane.
+Vanessa is a Senior Behaviour Support Practitioner and Clinical Lead (Queensland) based in Brisbane.
 Vanessa is experienced in supporting people with disabilities to live quality lives and has worked in the Brisbane disability network across various roles including; support coordinator, support worker, operations manager and more.
 Vanessa has worked in heavily restrictive living environments and worked to reduce restrictions whilst preserving the safety of clients and their community.
 She is passionate about human rights, supporting people to achieve their goals and to live free lives.

 To make a referral for Positive Behaviour Support in Brisbane, please complete our online referral form.